 National Park Passes – Are They Worth the Cost for Regular Visitors?

-Thinking about getting a National Park pass, like America the Beautiful Pass?
+Are you considering getting a National Park pass, like America the Beautiful Pass?

 This could be a no-brainer if you often visit U.S. National Parks and recreational areas.
 The pass allows unlimited entry to over 2,000 sites, including all national parks.
 But whether it’s worth the price depends on how much you travel.